 - Meeting Rooms: 1 room

-A gathering of needlework enthusiasts!
-This group meets the first and third Thursday of every month and works on all kinds of needlework projects (knitting, rug hooking, crochet, applique, needlepoint, embroidery, etc.) No instruction is provided.
+A gathering of needleworks enthusiasts!
+This group meets every Thursday and works on all kinds of needlework projects (knitting, rug hooking, crochet, applique, needlepoint, embroidery, etc.) No instruction is provided.
 Just bring a project and have fun!

 The Story Behind the Westport Library

 Welcome to the Historic Westport Library, first branch of the Kansas City Public Library.

 Originally named the Allen Library, this beautiful stone and slate building first opened its doors to the Westport community on February 22, 1898, with Margurite Smith as its first librarian.